 Just take a day of a weekend and get to it.
 Although this seems like a daunting task, the folks at Young House Love make this super easy.

 They even have this nifty before and after with steps!

 Odors are bad – Every family has their own smell which houses tend to take on.
-We may not notice it but a buyer will and after all, we as humans remember smells and scents more strongly than any of our other 4 sences.
+We may not notice it but a buyer will and after all, we as humans remember smells and scents more strongly than any of our other 4 senses.
 To ensure a buyer leaves with a good memory of what could become their future home, use these quick tips to freshen up.

-Baking Soda– Baking soda is the key to eliminating all natural odors, and with an industrial size box costing about $3, this is a no brainer.
+Baking Soda– Baking soda is the key to eliminating all natural odors, and with an industrial size box costing about $3, this is a no-brainer.

 Sprinkle the baking soda on any carpet, pet areas, and even upholstery in your home.